Robust, Minty, Anise Taste-With A Hint Of Vanilla!

 French Tarragon is hardy in zone 2-9.
 It is not going to live throughout the year in climate extremes.
 It will not accept extreme heat and humidity.
 In my zone 10a almost tropical garden, French Tarragon is a cool-season annual.
 It melts in our extreme summer heat.

 The plant requires 6-8 weeks of cold.
 But not too cold!
 The temperature cannot get below -10 degrees Fahrenheit.
 You can mulch the plants which die back in winter to protect them from too much cold.

 How To Ensure You Are Buying True French Tarragon

 Plants can be mislabeled.
 Russian Tarragon has been sold as French Tarragon.
 Taste a leaf.
-The young Russian Tarragon leaf will taste strong, later no taste at all.
+The young Russian Tarragon leaf will initially taste strong, later no taste at all.
 The French Tarragon should make your tongue tingle, the Russian should not.

 Practice looking at the leaf of the plants.
 The Russian Tarragon leaf should be coarser.
 French Tarragon should be labeled as such and it also may be called German Tarragon, Dragon Sagewort, or Esdragon, the French term.
 If the plant was grown from seed it will not be French Tarragon.

 Find a trustworthy dealer, and grow your own.